Guillaume-Helbecque/P3D-DFS/README.md

 Our Chapel codes rely on version $1.30.0$. <br/>
 The corresponding Chapel's version is downloadable at: https://github.com/chapel-lang/chapel/releases.

-## The `DistBag_DFS` distributed data structure
+## The `DistBag-DFS` distributed data structure
-The `DistBag_DFS` distributed data structure is a parallel-safe distributed multi-pool implementation that is unordered and incorporates a WS mechanism that balances workload across multiple locales, transparently to the user.
+The `DistBag-DFS` distributed data structure is a parallel-safe distributed multi-pool implementation that is unordered and incorporates a WS mechanism that balances workload across multiple locales, transparently to the user.
 It can contain either predefined-Chapel types, user-defined types or external ones (*e.g.* C structures).
 This data structure has been derived from the `DistBag` data structure supplied is the `DistributedBag` Chapel's module, and revised in two different ways: (1) we propose a new scheduling policy of its elements as well as a new synchronization mechanism using non-blocking split-deques, and (2) we redefine the underlying WS mechanism.

 ## Compilation & Execution